StaffanBetner/StaffanBetner.github.io/about.md

 ### Freelance

-- Political Charts, SVT (2018)
+- Political Charts, SVT (2018 and 2019)

-I was hired by the Swedish Public Service television company (SVT) before the general election 2018 to do an analysis of their survey for their political quizzes.
-The assignment was in essence to describe the political landscape in a quantitative manner.
+Before the Swedish general election in 2018 I was hired by the Swedish Public Service television company (SVT) to do an analysis of their survey for their political quizzes.
+The assignment was in essence to describe the political landscapes in a quantitative manner.
 All parties (and candidates to the Riksdag) was placed in common political spaces, depending on the administrative level.
-You can see the political charts for all administrative units at [valkompassen.svt.se](http://valkompassen.svt.se) (in Swedish).
+You can see the political charts for all administrative units at [valkompassen.svt.se/2018/](https://valkompassen.svt.se/2018/) and the article on the placements of the candidates for the Riksdag [here](https://www.svt.se/special/hur-lika-ar-kandidaterna-sina-partier/) (both links in Swedish).

+In 2019 SVT hired me to do a similiar analysis of their survey for the political quiz for the European Parliament election.
+All respondents was placed in an (Swedish) European political space.
+The article on the analysis can be found at [www.svt.se/datajournalistik/partier-och-kandidater-i-den-eu-politiska-rymden](https://www.svt.se/datajournalistik/partier-och-kandidater-i-den-eu-politiska-rymden/) (in Swedish).

 ### Contact me